 The Cost of a Car Accident Lawyer and Medical Bills

 A car accident is stressful.
 An accident leads to many things that need to be done, and time is of the essence.
-However, it is important to know how much you will have to spend for an attorney, for medical costs, and for your car.
+However, it is important to know how much you will have to spend for an attorney, for medical costs, and your car.
 Our accident attorneys have over 30 years of experience, and we can help answer all of your questions.

-How much does a Car Accident Lawyer cost?
+How much does a Car Accident Lawyer Cost?

 Generally, car accident lawyers operate on a contingent fee basis.
-This means, that they will not charge you a legal fee until you have reached a settlement.
+This means, that they will not charge you a legal fee until you have settled.
 Therefore, it is essentially “free” and nothing comes out of your pocket.
 The personal injury lawyer will be paid out of the money that the opposing party agrees to pay as a result of the accident.
 Therefore, no money is needed to hire a personal injury attorney.

 Who pays for Medical Costs after an accident?